 Separately, the machine learning community has also devoted attention to imitation learning \cite{bakker1996robot}, i.e.\ the problem of learning a policy to mimic demonstrations provided by another agent.
 In particular, recent work has considered the specific problem of {\em imitation from observation} (IfO) \cite{liu2018imitation}, in which an imitator mimics the expert's behavior without knowing which actions the expert took, only the outcomes of those actions (i.e.\ state-only demonstrations).
 While the lack of action information presents an additional challenge, recently-proposed approaches have suggested that this challenge may be addressable \cite{torabi2018behavioral, Torabi_2019}.

-In this paper, we show that a particular grounded sim-to-real technique, called {\em grounded action transformation} (\gat{}) \cite{hanna2017grounded}, can be seen as a form of IfO.
-We therefore hypothesize that recent, state-of-the-art approaches for addressing the IfO problem might also be effective for grounding the simulator leading to improved sim-to-real transfer.
+In this paper, we show that a particular grounded transfer technique that has been shown to successfully accomplish sim-to-real transfer, called {\em grounded action transformation} (\gat{}) \cite{hanna2017grounded}, can be seen as a form of IfO.
+We therefore hypothesize that recent, state-of-the-art approaches for addressing the IfO problem might also be effective for grounding the source environment, leading to improved transfer.
 Specifically, we derive a distribution-matching objective similar to ones used in adversarial approaches for generative modeling \cite{goodfellow2014generative}, imitation learning \cite{ho2016gail}, and IfO \cite{torabi2018generative} with considerable empirical success.
-Based on this objective, we propose a novel algorithm, generative adversarial reinforced action transformation (\garat{}), to ground the simulator by reducing the distribution mismatch between the simulator and the real world.
+Based on this objective, we propose a novel algorithm, Generative Adversarial Reinforced Action Transformation (\garat{}), to ground the source environment by reducing the distribution mismatch between the source and target environments.

 Our experiments confirm our hypothesis by showing that \garat{} reduces the difference in the dynamics between two environments more effectively than \gat{}.
 Moreover, our experiments show that, in several domains, this improved grounding translates to better transfer of policies from one environment to the other.